dfletcher/tsws/README.md

     }
     tsws 127.0.0.1 8080

-View the tsws file in a text editor for many more details and discussion, including theory of opreation and creating dynamic content.
+Have a look at [the source code](https://github.com/dfletcher/tsws/blob/master/tsws) for many more details and discussion, including theory of opreation and creating dynamic content.